tinaoberoi/OpenMpAdvectionEquation/README.md

 Used the linux server

 CPU(s): 16
-Threads per core: 2
+Threads per core: 2 <br />

-- A demonstration that you get the same answer with the parallel and serial versions.
-Is bitwise reproducibility expected?
+A demonstration that you get the same answer with the parallel and serial versions.
+Is bitwise reproducibility expected?<br />

-- Your (best) grind rate (timesteps/s) using the parameters from Milestone 1 but on a problem with N=10,000.
-This will be the standard value that we compare with each other in class.
+Your (best) grind rate (timesteps/s) using the parameters from Milestone 1 but on a problem with N=10,000.
+This will be the standard value that we compare with each other in class.<br />

-The best performance was observed at
+The best performance was observed at <br />
-- num_of_threads = 8 for outer loop
+num_of_threads = 8 for outer loop <br />
-- num_of_threads = 8 for inner loop
+num_of_threads = 8 for inner loop <br />
-- scheduled = static
+scheduled = static <br />
 Time taken to execute the code for N = 10,000 varoed a lot on the linux server.
-But the best time taken was 578 sec.
+But the best time taken was 578 sec.<br />
-According to this time the
+According to this time the <br />
-grid rate = N*N*NT/time
+grid rate = N*N*NT/time <br />
-grid rate = 3,527,336,860.670194 cells update per sec.
+grid rate = 3,527,336,860.670194 cells update per sec.<br />

+## Plots

 - A plot of a strong scaling analysis using the following parameters:
 ∗ N = 3200